Mexican featherwork: Featherwork with Christian themes

 The 16th-century mosaics were made with different sized feathers combined with paper strips.
 Over the years, the feathers became smaller, the compositions more harmonious and the designs more subtle with the additions of gold leaf, gold foil and colored brushwork.
 The basic imagery was European but the edging shows traces of pre Hispanic designs.
 The iconography of feather art images focused on founders and patron saints, along with figures related to the various religious orders.
 These always followed the recommendations of the Council of Trent and often to the dominant style.
 Feathered religious items were sent to Europe, including to several popes in Rome.
 A number of these were re-gifted to other nobles and for this reason can be found in various museums in various parts of Europe.

 Feather work became a popular item in the collection of kings, emperors, nobles, clergy, intellectuals and naturalists from the 16th to 18th century, with pieces reaching courts in Prague, Abras Castle, El Escorial and various other cities in Europe.
 Some even went as far as China, Japan and Mozambique.

 The Mass of St. Gregory, feathers on wood panel, the oldest dated feather work with a Christian subject.
-Made by or for Diego Huanutzin, nephew and son in law of Moctezuma II to present to Pope Paul III, dated 1539, now in the Musée des Jacobins in Auch, France.
+Made for Diego Huanutzin, nephew and son in law of Moctezuma II to present to Pope Paul III, dated 1539, now in the Musée des Amériques in Auch, France.